 Should You Avoid Writing the MCAT?

 Whether you pursue an MD or DO program, the MCAT is far from being the last test you will take.
 So, if you are avoiding the test due to its length, size, prep commitment, and so on, medical school might not be the best choice for you.
-USMLE Step 1, USMLE Step 2 and 3, as well as different shelf exams and OSCE exams are going to be your constant companions throughout medical school and beyond.
-And if you are planning to be a medical school student in Canada, prepare to take on the extensive MCCQE Part 1, as well as the NAC OSCE if you are an international medical graduate.
+USMLE Step 1, USMLE Step 2, and USMLE Step 3, as well as different shelf exams and OSCE exams are going to be your constant companions throughout medical school and beyond.
+If you are planning to be a medical school student in Canada, prepare to take on the extensive MCCQE Part 1, as well as the NAC OSCE if you are an international medical graduate.

 So, if you are trying to avoid the MCAT because you do not like tests, face the fact that you will be required to complete and do well on many other exams once you are in medical school, including licensing exams.

-Taking the MCAT is not cheap – and we’re not referring to the administrative fees you pay to actually take the exam.
+Taking the MCAT is not cheap, and we’re not referring to the administrative fees you pay to actually take the exam.
 MCAT test prep is a significant expense.
 Whether you do the prep on your own or hire an MCAT tutor, it will cost you.
-If you are studying independently, even if you use the cheap or MCAT prep free resources, you will still need to access MCAT prep books, practice tests, and so on.
+If you are studying independently, even if you use the cheap or free MCAT prep resources, you will still need to access MCAT prep books, practice tests, and so on.
 Your expenses will increase if you are looking to work with MCAT teachers or MCAT prep courses.
-And while your first reaction may be to avoid this professional prep help, we want to warn you that retaking the MCAT or reapplying to medical school due to a bad MCAT score is even more expensive.
-So, do keep this in mind when you plan your prep.
+While your first reaction may be to avoid this professional prep help, we want to warn you that retaking the MCAT or reapplying to medical school due to a bad MCAT score is even more expensive.
+Keep this in mind when you plan your prep.

 Food for thought: if you have a limited budget and need to save money, it is nevertheless important to remember that medical school involves significant costs throughout the process, in addition to tuition.
 You can apply to medical schools that do not require CASPer, look for schools without secondary essays, or even apply to the cheapest medical schools out there, but attending medical school will still be expensive.
 Most medical school students will need to carefully arrange financing and plan a reasonable budget.